 For those modules that have a C main(), replace the old executable program by recompiling the source (if available).
-Recompile the source containing the main() function with the OS/390 V2R10 C/C++ compiler, and then relink the objects with OS/390 Language Environment.
-By recompiling, you get a OS/390 Language Environment version of CEESTART.
+Recompile the source containing the main() function with the z/OS V1R1 C/C++ compiler, and then relink the objects with z/OS Language Environment.
+This creates a version of CEESTART for z/OS Language Environment.
 This is an alternative to explicitly including EDCSTART when linking from objects.